forta-network/docs/docs/scanner-direct-withdrawal.md

 4. Click _Write_ and approve the transaction in your wallet.

 5. After confirmation, the _staking delay_ starts.
-If the current active shares are under minimum stake threshold, the node enters into disabled state.
+If the current active shares are under the minimum stake threshold, the node enters into disabled state.

 ## Withdrawal